 The prodigal student was a voracious reader since he was five years of age.
 His father’s extensive home library consisted of some of the world’s best literature, including spiritual texts like the Upanishads.
 For long hours, the child would be tucked away in the most silent corners of the house, immersed in stuff that was meant to be understood only by men of advanced age and maturity.
-He would skip meals and even hours of sleep and would be lost in reading.
-Before he had turned ten, Prashant had read everything that was there in the father’s collection and was asking for more.
-The first signs of the mystical appeared when he started writing poetry at the age of eleven.
+He would skip meals and sleep, lost in reading.
+Before he had turned ten, Prashant had read almost everything that was there in the father’s collection and was asking for more.
+The first signs of the mystical appeared when he started composing poetry at the age of eleven.
 His poems were imbued in shades of the mysterious and were asking questions that most grown-ups could not grasp.

-At the age of fifteen, after being in the city of Lucknow for many years, he found himself in the city of Ghaziabad near Delhi, owing to his father’s transferable job.
+At the age of fifteen, after being in the city of Lucknow for many years, he found himself in Ghaziabad near Delhi, owing to his father’s transferable job.
 The particular age and the change of city accelerated the process that had already taken deep roots.
 He took to waking at night, and besides studying, would often be staring silently at the night sky.
-His poems grew in depth, a lot of them devoted to the night and the moon (Read poems).
+His poems grew in depth, a lot of them devoted to the night and the moon.
 Rather than academics, his attention started flowing more and more towards the mystical.

-He continued to do well academically and gained admission to the prestigious Indian Institute of Technology, Delhi.
-His years at IIT were full of exploration of the world, deep involvement in student politics, and performing as a debater and an actor in nationwide events and competitions.
+He nevertheless continued to do well academically and gained admission to the prestigious Indian Institute of Technology, Delhi.
+His years at IIT were full of exploration of the world, deep involvement in student politics, and shining as a debater and an actor in nationwide events and competitions.
 He was a most vibrant figure on the campus, a dependable student leader, and a soulful performer on the stage.
-He would consistently win debate and extempore competitions in which participants from across the country would compete, and would also win prizes for directing and acting in meaningful plays.
-In one of the plays – Jhapurjha, he got the ‘Best Actor Award’ for a performance in which he did not utter a word and moved not a single step.
+He would consistently win debate and extempore speech competitions in which participants from across the country would compete, and would also win prizes for directing and acting in meaningful plays.
+In one of the plays, he got the ‘Best Actor Award’ for a performance in which he did not utter a word and moved not a single step.

-He had been sensing since long that there is something fundamentally amiss in the way most people perceive the world, the way our minds are conditioned to operate, and hence something amiss in the way the relationships between people are, the way the worldly institutions are designed, the way we relate to each other – basically the very way we live.
-He had started seeing that this faulty perception was at the root of human suffering.
+He had been sensing since long that there is something fundamentally amiss in the way most people perceive the world, the way our minds are conditioned to operate, and hence something distorted in the way the relationships between people are, the way the worldly institutions are designed, the way our societies function – basically the very way we live.
+He had started seeing that incomplete perception was at the root of human suffering.
 He was deeply disturbed by man’s ignorance and cultivated inferiority, the evils of poverty, the evils of consumption, violence towards man, animals, and environment, and exploitation based on narrow ideology and self-interest.
 His entire being was raring to challenge the all-pervasive suffering, and as a young man, he guessed that the Indian Civil Services or the Management route might be an apt one to take.

-He gained admission to the Civil Services and the Indian Institute of Management, Ahmedabad in the same year.
+He gained admission to the Indian Civil Services and the Indian Institute of Management (IIM), Ahmedabad in the same year.
 However, because the service allotted to him based on his rank was not IAS – the service that he had wanted, and because he was already seeing that the government is not the best place where revolutionary changes can be brought, he opted to go to IIM.

 At the age of twenty-eight, he bid goodbye to corporate life and founded Advait Life-Education for ‘Creation of a new humanity through Intelligent Spirituality’.
 The method was to bring a deep transformation in human consciousness.
 The initial audience chosen was college students who were offered self-development courses.
 Wisdom from ancient literature was taken to students in form of simplified texts and engaging activities.

-Around the age of 30, Acharya Prashant started speaking in his Shabd-yoga sessions, Samvaad, or clarity sessions.
-These were in the form of open discussions, essentially pure Satsang.
+Around the age of 30, Acharya Prashant started speaking in his Samvaad, or clarity sessions.
+These were in the form of open discussions on critical life-issues.
 Soon it started becoming clear that these sessions were deeply meditative, brought the mind to a strange peace, and had a miraculously curative effect upon the psyche.
-Acharya Prashant’s voice and videos would be recorded and uploaded on the internet (links below).
-And soon this site too was developed to publish his writings and the transcriptions of his talks.
+Acharya Prashant’s voice and videos would be recorded and uploaded on the internet.
+And soon a website too was developed to publish his writings and the transcriptions of his talks.

-Around the same time, he started organizing Self-awareness camps or Aatm-smaran shivir.
+Around the same time, he started organizing Self-awareness camps.
 He would take true seekers with him to the Himalayas, in groups of around 30 each, for periods of around a week.
 These camps turned out to be deeply transformational events and the frequency of the camps increased.
-Scores of camps have been organized so far providing immense clarity and peace in relatively short spans of time.
+Hundreds of camps have been organized so far providing immense clarity and peace in relatively short spans of time.

-The thousands of videos and articles uploaded by him on the internet are precious spiritual resources, available to all those who seek them.
+The thousands of videos and articles uploaded by him on the Internet are precious spiritual resources, freely available to all those who seek them.
 Personally too, he is ever open to meeting sincere seekers of Truth.
-Today, the Advait movement has touched the lives of more than a million individuals.
+Today, his movement has touched the lives of several million individuals.
 Through his direct contact with people, and through various internet-based channels, he continues to bring clarity, peace, and love to all.